A rotating knob form input with scaling, ticks, units and formatted output display.

 Value at upper limit of fader.
 Will interpret string values with recognised

-Fader scale.
+Fader law.
 This is the name of a transform to be applied over the range of the fader travel.
 Possible values are:

 A space or comma separated list of values at which to display tick marks.
 Values may be listed with or without units, eg: